GurpreetSingh87-gk/Python-Projects/README.md

 ## 1. 📠 Calculator App

-The Calculator app is a simple console-based Python calculator that includes arithmetic calculations.
+The Calculator app is python based calculator that includes arithmetic calculations.

 ## Features